f0xd3v1lsw1ld/missed_call_mail_alert/README.md

       - smtp* = your account settings from which the e-mail notification will be send
       - to =  a comma separated list of e-mail addresses who should receive the notification
    - **missed_call_mail_alert.sh**
      This is the main script.
-Here you should define the IP address of your speedport and the login username and password for the website of your speedport
+Here you should define the IP address of your speedport and the login username and password (hashed) for the website of your speedport
 3. [HOST] Deployment
    If you start on your desktop you must deploy your project to your raspberry pi.
 For this step a working ssh account to your raspberry pi is necessary.
 Otherwise you can use ftp to copy all files to your rpi.
    For the deployment I prepared a script which you should run.
 As arguments the scripts requires your ssh login and the raspberry pi IP address.
 Otherwise you can define this inside the script.